thephilgray/launch-epub/README.md

 ## TODO:

-- Write --help command
+- [ ] Write --help command
-- Only watch epub_content files
+- [ ] Only watch epub_content files
+- [ ] Customize readium to make it possible to override or bypass scaling for previews of different aspect ratios.